A guide for spiritual seekers, leaders, and companions

 Scriptural/theological echo: Mount Sinai Tablets from God (Exodus 19–20..23); Proverbs pedagogy; Job’s friends’ retributive theology (Job 4 onward).

-2. Awakening & Recognition – "Someone found me"
+2. Awakening & Recognition"Someone found me"

-What we seek: Connection, awe, grace, say a trusting “yes” to a larger Story/Presence
+Seeking: Connection, awe, grace, say a trusting “yes” to a larger Story/Presence

-How we see God: Loving protector, personal friend, intervening; experience of being found.
+God is: Loving protector, personal friend, intervening; experience of being found.

-Gifts: Joy, wonder, , hope, zeal, teachability, spiritual hunger, feeling spiritually alive
+Gifts: Joy, wonder, hope, zeal, teachability, spiritual hunger, feeling spiritually alive

 Challenges: Idealization of leaders, chasing emotional highs, spiritual consumerism